 Professor John Thompson

-John B. Thompson is Professor of Sociology at the University of Cambridge and a Fellow of Jesus College.
+John B. Thompson is Professor of Sociology at the University of Cambridge and an Emeritus Fellow of Jesus College.

 John B. Thompson's academic interests include:

 - Sociology of the media and modern culture

 - The social organisation of the media industries